Skip to content

 ret

-Seeing this code for the first time might leave us wondering: shouldn't the parameter be on the stack?
-Why is it being read directly from edi?
-This is dictated by the System V AMD64 ABI [2] System V Application Binary Interface, AMD64 Architecture, x86-64 psABI (the calling convention for x86-64 on Linux)—the first few integer parameters of a function are passed via registers, with the first parameter in edi and the return value in eax.
-So the meaning of these three instructions is quite clear: imul edi, edi is the two-operand form of x86 multiplication—the left operand is both the source and the destination, multiplying the value in edi by itself and writing the result back to edi.
-Then it moves the result to eax as the return value, and finally ret returns.
+You might be puzzled when seeing this code for the first time: shouldn't arguments be on the stack?
+Why are we reading directly from edi?
+This is mandated by the System V AMD64 ABI [2] System V Application Binary Interface, AMD64 Architecture, x86-64 psABI (the calling convention for x86-64 on Linux)—the first few integer arguments are passed via registers, with the first argument in edi and the return value in eax.
+So, the meaning of these three instructions is clear: imul edi, edi is the two-operand multiplication form in x86—where the left operand acts as both source and destination.
+It squares the value in edi, writes the result back to edi, moves it to eax for the return value, and finally returns with ret.

-A natural question follows: why not let the result of imul land directly in eax, avoiding the extra mov?
-In reality, the two-operand form of imul writes the result back to the first operand (which is edi), and the calling convention requires the return value to be in eax, so that mov is unavoidable.
-If we let the compiler use imul eax, edi (multiplying edi into eax), we could indeed eliminate mov, but that would require moving edi into eax before doing the multiplication.
-The instruction count would be the same, and GCC chose the former strategy.
+A natural question arises: why not let the imul result land directly in eax and avoid the extra mov?
+In reality, the two-operand form of imul writes the result back to the first operand (which is edi), and the calling convention requires the return value to be in eax, so this mov is unavoidable.
+If the compiler used imul eax, edi (multiplying edi into eax), we could save the mov, but that would require moving edi to eax first before doing the multiplication.
+The instruction count would be the same, so GCC chose the former strategy.

-Another easy pitfall: if we compile the same code on Windows, the parameter would be in ecx instead of edi, though the return value would still be in eax.
-This is one of the biggest differences between Windows x64 [3] Microsoft, x64 Calling Convention, RCX/RDX/R8/R9 and Linux x86-64—different calling conventions.
-If we understand an assembly snippet on Linux and then compile it with MSVC on Windows, we'll find all the registers have changed.
-We didn't read it wrong; it's just a difference in calling conventions.
-So when reading assembly, the first step is to confirm the platform and calling convention—this saves a lot of confusion.
+Another common pitfall: if we compile the same code on Windows, the argument will be in ecx instead of edi, though the return value remains in eax.
+This is one of the biggest differences between Windows x64 [3] Microsoft, x64 Calling Convention, RCX/RDX/R8/R9 and Linux x86-64—the calling conventions differ.
+You might understand a snippet of assembly on Linux, then compile it with MSVC on Windows and find that all the registers have changed.
+This isn't a mistake; it's a difference in calling conventions.
+Therefore, when reading assembly, the first step is to confirm the platform and calling convention.
+This will save a lot of confusion.

 The ARM64 Version

 Next, let's look at ARM64, also known as AArch64 [4] ARM, AArch64 Architecture Reference Manual, ARMv8.
-For the same function, GCC aarch64 at -O2 produces this output:
+For the same function, GCC aarch64 with -O2 produces the following output:

 asm